fredrikolovsson/udwg/README.md

 Recently I was curious about downloading a wordlist from Urban Dictionary.
 I noticed there was no such list available for download from their website.

-I therefore have created this simple Web Scraper which compiles a list of all of the available words from Urban Dictionary to date.
+I therefore have created this simple Web Scraper which compiles a list of the most popular words from Urban Dictionary from A to Z

 If you are reading this, you probably have a good reason for needing a wordlist from urban dictionary, such as security, NLP, or just plain curiosity.

-At this point in time, UDWG will only get the most popular words from A-Z

 ## Usage